floooh/floooh.github.io/_posts/2021-02-07-sokol-api-overhaul.md

 ---
 layout: post
-title: Upcoming API changes in the Sokol headers (Feb 2021)
+title: "Upcoming Sokol header API changes (Feb 2021)"
 ---

 In a few days I will merge the next API-breaking update for the sokol